ooni/spec/backends/bk-003-collector.md

 a simplified flow to perform all these operations together in a single API call (see 3.4).

+A report that has successfully be open is in the OPEN state.
+A OONI collector should record the last time a report has been updated, and close a report that has been inactive for too much time.
+An implementation is free to choose any threashold for closing stale, OPEN reports; however, this threshold SHOULD NOT be smaller than two hours for compatibility with existing implementations of the OONI collector.

 ## 3.1 Create a new report

 When a probe starts a test it will *create* a new report by sending a `POST`